 Swaddling your baby makes them feel nice and cozy, like they are back in the womb, and can help them sleep for longer periods.
 Swaddling can also keep them from startling themselves to wake from the Moro Reflex.

 Use a swaddle for naps and nighttime sleep and make sure to unswaddle them during the day so they can move around a little.
-Follow the AAP recommendations for safely swaddling your babe and know when to stop swaddling.
+Check out these tips if you think your baby hates the swaddle.

 8. Feed Frequently During The Day